-Strokes are serious life-threatening medical emergencies which require urgent medical attention.
+Strokes are life-threatening emergencies which require urgent medical attention.
 The earlier somebody suffering from a stroke receives medical treatment, the less damage is likely to be caused to their body.
 Sadly, strokes are a common problem in our ageing population, as your chances of stroke increase with age.

-Today’s blog post takes a closer look at strokes, including what causes them, the symptoms, treatment and recovery.
-We’ll also look at the best ways of lowering your chances of suffering from a stroke in the future.
+Today’s blog post takes a closer look at strokes.
+We’ll be discussing the causes, symptoms, treatment options and recovery.
+We’ll also look at the best ways of lowering your chances of suffering a stroke in the future.

 Strokes occur when the blood supply to part of your brain is cut off.
-Blood supplies your brain with essential nutrients and oxygen and without your blood, your brain cells can be damaged or even die.
+Blood provides your brain with essential nutrients and oxygen.
+Therefore, without blood, your brain cells can be damaged or even die.
 A stroke can change the way your body works as well as how your feel, think and communicate.

 The statistics for strokes here in the UK are quite concerning.
 Did you know that:

 There are more than 100,000 strokes in the UK each year; that’s around one stroke every five minutes.
 In fact, having a stroke is the fourth single leading cause of death in the UK. – Stroke Association.

-The average age for men in England, Wales and Northern Island to have a stroke is 74, a figure which drops to 71 in Scotland.
-For women, the average age in England, Wales and Northern Island is 80, a figure which drops to 76 in Scotland.
-Overall, people are more likely to suffer a stroke if they are over the age of 55.
+The average age for men in England, Wales and Northern Ireland to have a stroke is 74, a figure which drops to 71 in Scotland.
+For women, the average age in England, Wales and Northern Ireland is 80, a figure which drops to 76 in Scotland.
+Overall, people over 55 are more likely to suffer a stroke than their younger counterparts..

 Here are some more facts and figures: